Paturages/ch-wiki/help/getting-started.md

 Clone Hero comes with one song to play.
 To get more, you can download more songs on [this spreadsheet](https://docs.google.com/spreadsheets/d/13B823ukxdVMocowo1s5XnT3tzciOfruhUVePENKc01o/edit#gid=0).
 Any archives you download will need to be extracted (like extracting the game).
 Songs go into the `Songs` folder.
 For better organization, song folders can be put into other folders to create a hierarchy.

-Start the game, and now you will need to map your controller.
+Start the game, and now you may need to map your controller.
 Each controller is different, so refer to the [Controllers](/help/controllers) page for your controller.

+**If you need to map your controller:**
+When in-game, press `Space`.
+This will open your controls screen.
+In the top left, you will see `Controller: [your controller]`.
+If not, press the `Calibrate` button and follow instructions.
+To map the buttons, click the corresponding rectangle under the `Controller` column and follow the instructions.

 Once your guitar is configured, you can begin play.